microsoftgraph/microsoft-graph-docs/authorization/converged_auth.md

  >**Note:** Some Microsoft Graph endpoints, such as groups and tasks, are not applicable to personal accounts.

-## Microsoft Graph authentication scopes
+## Microsoft Graph authentication permissions

-The Azure AD v2.0 endpoint supports all permission scopes listed in [Microsoft Graph permission scopes](permission_scopes.md).
+The Azure AD v2.0 endpoint supports all permissions listed in [Microsoft Graph permissions](permission_scopes.md).

-For more information about using scopes with the Azure AD v2.0 endpoint, and how it differs from using resources in Azure AD, see <a href="https://azure.microsoft.com/en-us/documentation/articles/active-directory-v2-compare/#scopes-not-resources" target="_newtab">Scopes, not resources</a>.
+For more information about using permissions with the Azure AD v2.0 endpoint, and how it differs from using resources in Azure AD, see <a href="https://azure.microsoft.com/en-us/documentation/articles/active-directory-v2-compare/#scopes-not-resources" target="_newtab">Scopes, not resources</a>.

 ## See it in action